 Chances are, when you got married, you and your husband were both equally excited to start your new life together.
 Unfortunately, when it comes to ending a marriage, the situation isn’t always so balanced.

 Many women call us and say, "I want a divorce but my husband doesn’t.
 What can I do?
-Can you tell me how to divorce my husband?"
+Can you tell me how do I leave my husband?"

 If one spouse wants a divorce, both spouses are getting a divorce.